 Welcome to Yarmouth

-As your ship cruises to the southwestern tip of Nova Scotia, toward the gorgeous rocky shores of Yarmouth County and Acadian Shore, you’ll understand why Leif Erikson may have decided to explore this part of the world–as some say he did–way back in the year 1000.
+As your ship cruises to the southwestern tip of Nova Scotia, toward the gorgeous coastline of Yarmouth and Acadian Shore, you’ll understand why Leif Erikson may have decided to explore this part of the world–as some say he did–way back in the year 1000.

 When you step off the ship, you’ll want to waste no time, as there’s so much to see and do in this seaside town!

 The charming architecture in the Town of Yarmouth is sure to steal your attention.
 Our Heritage district contains many stately unique houses and churches, all built by affluent merchants, sea captains and ship owners from days gone by.
 Most of the buildings that were erected here during the height of the shipbuilding era still remain in their grand state.